Ruta Interbalnearia

 Ruta Interbalnearia (which means Inter-resort Route) or Ruta Líber Seregni is a national route of Uruguay.
 It connects Montevideo with Punta del Este to the east along the coast.
 The road is approximately 90 km in length.
 It is marked on maps and signs as IB.

-The distance notation along Ruta Interbalnearia uses the same Kilometre Zero reference as Routes 1, 3, 5, 6, 7, 8, 9 and 10 which is the Pillar of Peace of Plaza de Cagancha in the Centro of Montevideo.
+The distance notation along Ruta Interbalnearia uses the same Kilometre Zero reference as Routes 1, 3, 5, 6, 7, 8, 9 and 10 which is the Pillar of Peace of Plaza de Cagancha in Central Montevideo.

 Destinations and junctions

 These are the populated places Route 5 passes through, as well as its main junctions with other National Roads.